farkwun/post_lunch_prep_bot/README.md

 2) Navigate to python-zulip-api/zulip_bots/zulip_bots/bots/
 3) Clone this repository
 4) Navigate into the repository folder
-5) Ensure the zuliprc credentials are set
+5) Ensure the zuliprc and announcerzuliprc credentials are set - (cannot be the same)
 7) Run `chmod +x deploy_sample.sh`
 8) Run `./deploy_sample.sh`